Listen To Our Podcast🎧

 If AI in supply chain played a role in downgrading a supplier, blocking a shipment, or escalating a cyber event, the review starts there.
 The expectation is simple.
 Show the reasoning.

 In practice, this is where many programs struggle.
 Teams can show the outcome but not the logic.
-A risk score exists, but the drivers are unclear.
+A supplier risk score may exist, but compliance and security teams still cannot see which factors, behavioral signals, or cybersecurity indicators caused the escalation, but the drivers are unclear.
 An alert fired, but the contributing signals are buried.
 From a governance standpoint, that is a problem.

 Explainability changes the posture of these conversations.
 Instead of defending the model, teams walk through the decision.
 Which data points were used.
 Which risk factors carried weight.
 Why the threshold was crossed at that moment.
 That level of transparency is what AI model explainability for compliance and audits actually means in operational terms.